hideonbase/cs326-01-dynamicprogram/M3/final.md

 ![DETAIL2](https://user-images.githubusercontent.com/78442520/164131199-71ac1b87-c35f-4b9d-8f46-114e9589468c.PNG)

  **However, we've me some issue when we are merging our code.
 It cannot be upload to the heroku for certain reason.
 Hence, this function will not be present in the video.
-It works in the local, my teammates said that is because the error in the database code which is conflict to the heroku. **
+It works in the local, my teammates said that is because the error in the database code which is conflict to the heroku.
+You can go to file 2022-05-06 pro in M3 and open this.
+All the function of our website is work in local.
+I think the reason why this thing happen is because the merge issue.
+I discuss all the code with the group members and show how it run, everything looks fine.
+However, I was not work on the merge part and I think I should pay attention on this.
+This is a mistake. **

 ### Junming Li
 **►People can like/dislike the apartment to show their preferences.**